isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>13.
 How is the licence renewal application process like?</h5></summary>

 When a licence is due for renewal, the GoBusiness Licence system will send a Renewal Request Notification via email to the licensee.
-Upon timely submission of the licence renewal application, CSA will proceed to review the application and applicant will be notified of the outcome via the system.
+Upon timely submission of the licence renewal application, CSRO will proceed to review the application and applicant will be notified of the outcome via the system.
 If the application is approved, licensee will be required to make ePayment via the GoBusiness Licence portal.
 </details>
 <details>
 <summary><h5>14.
 I have difficulties in submitting my application to GoBusiness Licence portal, who can I contact for details?</h5></summary>